mesosphere-backup/oscon-smack-stack/lab1-dcos-cluster.md

 **Step 1**

-In the upper left corner of the UI, click on the drop-down menu.
-Then select the "Install DC/OS CLI".

-In the pop-up window toggle to the "Linux" instructions.
+In the upper left corner of the UI click on the drop-down menu.
+Select the "Install DC/OS CLI", then toggle to the "Linux" instructions in the pop-up window.

 **Step 2**
 Copy and paste the instructions to the bootstrap node.
 After the CLI has been installed,